 Every creative knows that when you’re not creating, you have to be learning.
 The industry of film and video production is one that moves at lightning speed and the only way to stay ahead is to stay informed, curious and well researched.
 You can get a lot from Google, but getting out into the world with peers and idols is the best way to learn.

-Conference going is our favourite part of business development.
+While we spend a lot of time filming content at and for conferences and events, conference going is our favourite part of business development.
 It’s a great way to meet people in your industry, compare experiences and build networks.
 The educational component of conferences is beyond valuable and the keynotes often inspire us and remind us why we do what we do.

 Here are 7 Film and Video Conferences we’re looking into for 2019.